| | BACK TO FANFIC LIBRARY | HOME |

 hands on her shoulders.
 "Don't go," she said, "You would

+like my friends.
+They're really nice."
 "I love your friends, Kat.
 And I love you too," he said.
 Kat

 bent down and picked up one of her dolls and handed it to him.
 "Take